cosmostation/cosmostation-docs/docs/User Guide/Cosmostation Extension/Account/2-add-account.md

 `Step 3` Your mnemonic phrase will be displayed.
 Cosmostation Wallet Extension supports both 12 words and 24 words mnemonic phrases.
 :::caution
 Please make sure to back up your mnemonic phrase and save it in a safe location only accessible by you.
 If the mnemonic phrase is lost, you will not be able to regain access to your account.

+**DO NOT share your Secret Recovery Phrase with anyone!** If someone has access to your secret phrase, they will have access to your wallet.
+Phantom support will NEVER ask you for your secret phrase or your private key.
 :::

 `Step 4` (Optional) Choose the HD path you wish to import.
 Cosmostation Wallet Extension supports HD paths designated/unique to each network by default.